Field Trip Preparation

-The close involvement of teachers and parents is a strong part of why the program is successful.
+The close involvement of teachers and chaperones is a strong part of why the program is successful.
 The shared experience not only helps the learning take place but often times can strengthen relationships with your children as you spend time together in a totally different environment.

 When your group arrives at Camp Tecumseh, you will be assigned 1-2 camp staff to lead you through the experience (orientation, introduction to the program, teaching activities, running dining hall, flag pole, campfire).
-The school will also provide teachers and parents to teach some of the activities in order to keep the trail groups down to around 10 students.
+The school will also provide teachers and chaperones to teach some of the activities in order to keep the trail groups down to around 10 students.

-In order to get everyone up to speed, a little bit of training for the parents and teachers is essential to ensure that each student gets the most out of the experience.
-The goal of the training is for you to experience firsthand and grasp the purpose of the activities you will teach when you come with your student/child, so that you are comfortable leading a group.
+Workshops are an essential part of creating a quality educational experience for your students and that they get the most out of the trip.
+The goal of the training is for you to experience firsthand and grasp the purpose of the activities you will teach so that you are comfortable leading a group.
 Teaching manuals will be provided.